 We must properly document and charge applicable expenses, purchases, facilities charges, and equipment usage rates to the correct account or cost objective for which they were incurred.
 LANL only reimburses authorized, reasonable, and actual expenses incurred and the Federal Travel Regulations (FTR) meal per diem while conducting business on behalf of the Laboratory.
-Employees are responsible for ensuring that travel, hotel, meal, and other business expenses are consistent with LANL policies on reimbursement.
+Staff are responsible for ensuring that travel, hotel, meal, and other business expenses are consistent with LANL policies on reimbursement.
 False, inflated, or misidentified costs (such as charges for alcohol reported as other types of allowable cost) submitted for reimbursement are in violation of LANL policy.
 Questions regarding the appropriateness of a business expense should be directed to your manager.

-- Accurately and honestly report information in all business reports and records including time and effort, travel, procurement, hiring documentation, and audits. - Do not mislead or misinform others by supplying inaccurate information in business records. - Do not sign off on test results (e.g., performance or material certification tests) when the test was not actually conducted.
+- Accurately and honestly report information in all business reports and records including time and effort, travel, procurement, hiring documentation, and audits. - Do not mislead or misinform others by supplying inaccurate information in business records. - Follow LANL record retention policies and securely dispose of records. - Time and effort corrections should be performed timely, including reviewing entries made by timekeepers on your behalf in your absence - · Ensure time and effort records are accurate and do not under or over report hours worked or